esm7/obsidian-rtl/README.md

 ## Changelog

+### 0.0.9

+- Fixed [incompatibility with the Excalidraw plugin](https://github.com/esm7/obsidian-rtl/issues/20) and improved the plugin's technical behavior overall (it now tries not to override non-Markdown views).

 ### 0.0.8

 - Fixed a bug in the previous release, of some important Obsidian editing behavior (e.g. auto-complete list bullets) being overwritten.